ScholarPack/cookie-manager/README.md

 This will result in logging calls firing to `app.logger.<logger-level>` with a string passed in.

 # Custom Exceptions
 Like logging, this package uses custom error handling if you need it.
-Be default, all errors will raise as "Exception", but you can pass in a custom object to raise specific errors.
+By default, all errors will raise as "Exception", but you can pass in a custom object to raise specific errors.

 This class will raise `Unauthorized`, `ServiceUnavailable`, and `BadRequest`.